Ruban2205/Flutter-Login-Signup/README.md

 ## 📄 License

 This project is released under MIT LICENSE.
-See [LICENSE](/LICENSE) for more details.
+See [LICENSE](/LICENSE) for more Details.

 ## 🙏 Acknowledgements